Choosing a Topic for Your College Essay

 - You will most likely be applying to more than one school, and if you are going to be writing separate essays on a similar topic for each application, do not forget to do some research on each school.
 This way, you can ensure that each essay is unique, and ties in the strengths of that particular university.
 Remember to proof-read; you do not want to make the mistake of writing a university’s name and then forgetting to change the name when applying for a different school, or applying for a college that you say has “small class sizes,” and then try to use the same essay for a college that has large class sizes.
 The school will know whether or not you took the time to understand the atmosphere, programs and faculty at the school before applying, and colleges love to see that students have a specific interest in their school.
 If you research the school first and include your research in a personal way, you will have a better chance of being accepted.

-Creativity, originality, and memorability are the most important things to keep in mind when choosing college essay topics.
+Creativity, originality, and memorability are the most important aspects to keep in mind when choosing college essay topics.
 Before writing your college essay, you should take the time to plan, brainstorm and discover ways you can make your essay fresh and personal.

 - Stories can be a spectacular way of letting your personality, beliefs and challenges show through while also keeping the admissions officer interested and engaged.
-To successfully write a college essay as a story, you should be a strong writer with developed skills in storytelling.
+To successfully write a college essay as a story, you need to be a strong writer with developed skills in storytelling.
 The essay should not simply be a story, but rather an outlook on life, a perspective of the future, something deeper hidden within the story that will help you stand out and get your point across in a delicate and appealing way

 - For these topics, your essay should detail very specifically an experience, obstacle, achievement, or other life event that have changed you or your life in some way.
 You can incorporate elements from the storytelling genre of essay writing, including anecdotes, to inject more personality into your essay.
 If you have had any significant moment in your life that you feel you can effectively detail in your college essay, or if you have grown or matured in a way that you feel would be useful for the admissions officers to know, this topic may be the best for you

-- This topic can be very broad, but also very enlightening for admissions officers.
+- This topic can be very broad, but also enlightening for admissions officers.
 What influences you to reach your goals, aspire to become more, or take a stand for something you believe in?
 It could be a cause, a person or an organization.
-Whatever it may be, these essays can be very personal, showing your compassion, vulnerability, and concerns.
+Whatever it may be, these essays can be extremely personal, showing your compassion, vulnerability, and concerns.
 Keep in mind that although the focus on the essay is a cause, person or organization, the essay should still be about you and what you can offer to the school to which you are applying.
 Don’t get wrapped up in everything that the person, cause or organization has done, but instead write about how that affected you and what you have done to follow in those footsteps